-On October 23, 2017 the Company announced that it will be offering rights ("Rights") to holders of its common shares ("Common Shares") at the close of business on the record date of October 30, 2017, on the basis of one right for each common share held (the "Rights Offering").
-Six (6) Rights will entitle the holder to subscribe for 1 unit at a subscription price of C\$0.06 per unit ("Unit").
+On October 23, 2017 the Company announced that it will be offering rights ("Rights") to holders of its common shares ("Common Shares"), on the basis of one right for each common share held (the "Rights Offering").
+Six (6) Rights entitled the holder to subscribe for 1 unit at a subscription price of C\$0.06 per unit ("Unit").
+The Rights Offering closed on December 12, 2017, where by Macarthur Minerals issued 31,712,730 Units for gross proceeds of C\$1,902,764.

-Each whole Unit consists of one Common Share and one Common Share purchase warrant ("Warrant").
+Each whole Unit consisted of one Common Share and one Common Share purchase warrant ("Warrant").
 Each whole Warrant entitles the holder to acquire one Common Share for C\$0.20 for a term of 12 months from the date of issue of the Unit.
 In the event that the closing sale price of the Company's Common Shares on the TSX Venture Exchange is greater than C\$0.20 per share for a period of 20 consecutive trading days at any time after closing of the Rights Offering, the Company may accelerate the expiry date of the Warrants by giving notice to the holders thereof and in such case the Warrants will expire on the 20th day after the date on which such notice is given by the Company.